A decorative ceramic bowl

 Kathie Winkle became something of a 'golden girl' at Broadhurst and quickly rose in ranks to become the company's head designer.
 Her patterns became increasingly popular due to the increased demand of new styles of kitchenware.

 All ceramic designs from the late 1950s were printed on the ware by semi-automatic rubber-stamping machines.
-The designs comprised of two parts - an outline in black created by the stamping process with bright colours then hand painted in the spaces before glazing.
+The designs comprised two parts - an outline in black created by the stamping process with bright colours then hand painted in the spaces before glazing.
 The new geometric patterns were a clear departure from the more usual floral motifs found on tableware.

-Winkle follows in a long line of prolific and well- respected women designers who after originally training as a 'paintress', rose in the ranks to become leading pattern designers in their own right.
+Winkle follows in a long line of prolific and well- respected women designers who after originally training as a 'paintress', rising in the ranks to become leading pattern designers in their own right.
 (Clarence Cliff, Charlotte Rhead and Susie Cooper)

 Peter Hampson and James and William Broadhurst started their partnership at the Green Dock Works in London.
 They leased out a four- oven works, having been previously occupied by Job Broadhurst, rumoured to be William's father.